Maurice Lindsay (rugby league): Career

 During the weekend of the 2007 Challenge Cup final, Lindsay was taken to hospital after the club's doctor told him he needed urgent medical attention due to a perforated gall bladder which needed operating on.
-Lindsay was ordered by his doctor not to attend his final ever match at the JJB Stadium as chairman of Wigan, a match which saw Wigan defeat their closest rivals St. Helens 20-12 in order to grab the last available place in the 2007 engage Super League play-offs.
+Lindsay was ordered by his doctor not to attend his final ever match at the JJB Stadium as chairman of Wigan, a match which saw Wigan defeat their closest rivals St. Helens 20-12 to take the last available place in the 2007 play-offs.
 New owner & chairman Ian Lenagan took official control on 1 December 2007.

 When Lindsay returned for his second stint at Wigan in 2000, he was subsequently put on to the Wigan Athletic F.C. board by Dave Whelan.
-This did not sit well with the Wigan Athletic fans who remembered his attitude, and several comments he had made during the 1980s belittling the club.
-They also saw him as obstructive during a time of financial trouble when he could easily have helped.

-The Latics fans reasoned his sudden warming to the club was due to the fact they were now an established premier league team.
-Whelan placed 2 Wigan Athletic directors on the Wigan R.L.F.C. board.

-Maurice remained on the Wigan Athletic board and represented the shareholders committee of the FA Premier League.
-In 2008 the FA Premier League elected Lindsay onto the FA Council.
+Lindsay remained on the Wigan Athletic board and represented the shareholders committee of the FA Premier League.
+In 2008 the FA Premier League elected him onto the FA Council.

-In February 2009, Lindsay became Chairman of Racecourse Data Technologies Ltd (RDT), where he remained.
+In February 2009, Lindsay became chairman of Racecourse Data Technologies Ltd (RDT), where he remained.
 RDT have contracts to supply and support computerised betting systems to every racecourse in the UK and Ireland.
 The company holds contracts with Satellite Information Services Ltd (SiS) and Turf TV to supply data.
 RDT have subsequently secured an important contract with the British Horseracing Authority to act as contractors in support of their race day computer operations.

 It was announced on 21 June 2010 that Lindsay replaced Derek Shaw as chairman of Preston North End F.C.

-Lindsay resigned as Chairman of Preston North End in December 2011 after battling septicaemia following knee surgery.
+He resigned as chairman in December 2011 after battling septicaemia following knee surgery.